Remiworks/EventBusFramework/README.md

-This framework abstracts the communication to an eventbus.
-Right now the only implemented eventbus is RabbitMQ.
-There are plans to support more eventbus implementations in the future.
+This framework is an abstraction layer for eventbusses.
+As of now the only implementation is for RabbitMq.
+There are plans to support more eventbusses in the future.

 # Core
 The core library contains multiple classes to communicate with an eventbus implementation